Digital Impact Grants has ended. Subscribe and follow @dgtlimpact to be informed of future opportunities.

 The program awarded grants for two types of projects: scholarly research and sector advancement.
 Our aim: to foster innovations and research that have broad application for improving knowledge, practices, and outcomes across the social sector.

-Digital Impact has awarded nearly $200,000 in grants to five social sector organizations working to advance the safe, ethical, and effective use of digital resources for social good.
+In 2018, Digital Impact awarded nearly $200K in grants to five social sector organizations working to advance the safe, ethical, and effective use of digital resources for social good.

-Digital Impact has awarded more than $200,000 in grants to seven international and U.S. social sector organizations working to advance the safe, ethical, and effective use of digital resources for social good around the globe.
+In 2017, Digital Impact awarded more than $200K in grants to seven international and US social sector organizations working to advance the safe, ethical, and effective use of digital resources for social good.

-Digital Impact has awarded nearly $275,000 in grants to six projects spearheaded by U.S. nonprofits and universities to build a higher impact social sector founded in responsible digital data use and infrastructure.
+In 2016, Digital Impact awarded nearly $275K in grants to six projects spearheaded by US nonprofits and universities to build a higher impact social sector founded in responsible digital data use and infrastructure.